emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of content discoverability and sorting. ❌

 ***
+## PressPlay
+### Score: 15/20
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for new content, but struggles to find older stuff. ⚠️
+1. Has 4 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is nice, feels unique, modern, and search shows results as you type. ✔️
+1. Has built in subs for most content + allows adjustments or adding own. ✔️
+1. Has movies shows and anime. ✔️
+1. Site does have watchlist when you signup. ✔️
+1. Has sorting options and some collections, but overall content discovery tools could be added / improved. ⚠️

+***
 ## Cinema Deck
 ### Score: 15/20
 1. Streams load very fast. ✔️